torusresearch/documentation/README.md

 ---
 description: >-
   Welcome to Torus Docs!
-Torus is a secure, non-custodial key management for DApps (Decentralised Applications).
+Torus is a secure, non-custodial key management for DApps.
 We provide mainstream users a gateway to the decentralized ecosystem via Google and other OAuth providers
 ---